 TBC SG’s mission is to promote and encourage transboundary conservation for the conservation of nature with associated ecosystem services and cultural values while promoting peace and co-operation among nations through enhancing knowledge and capacity for effective planning and management of transboundary conservation areas, in fulfilment of the Durban Action Plan and CBD Programme of Work on Protected Areas.

-As part of IUCN WCPA, the TBC SG works towards fulfillment of IUCN and WCPA missions.
+As part of IUCN WCPA, the TBC SG works towards fulfilment of IUCN and WCPA missions.

 For further information on the scope of work of the TBC SG, download its Terms of Reference here.